Zondax/keyringPoc/README.md

 `make proto-gen`

-This will generate the necessary go and python files.
+This will generate the necessary Go and python files.

 ## Use